aptabase/tauri-plugin-aptabase/README.md

 npm add https://github.com/aptabase/tauri-plugin-aptabase#v2
 ```

-> This plugin is only compatible with Tauri v1.
-To use it on a Tauri v2 app, [follow the instructions on our v2 branch](https://github.com/aptabase/tauri-plugin-aptabase/blob/v2).

 ## Usage

 First, you need to get your `App Key` from Aptabase, you can find it in the `Instructions` menu on the left side menu.

-Then you need to register the core plugin with Tauri:
+Then register the plugin with Tauri:

 `src-tauri/src/main.rs`